ethereum-optimism/optimism/components/rollup_node/README.md

 ## Summary

 The Rollup Node is a consensus client that tracks the rollup:
-- Fork-choice: following L1
+- Fork-choice: following L1, a reorg on L1 results in a reorg of L2
 - Input Data: deposits and sequencer data extracted from L1
-- Latest blocks: optimistically via L2 p2p, overrideable by L1
+- Latest blocks: propagate optimistically via p2p interface, overrideable by L1

 The input data and forkchoice information collected from L1 (and optimistically via p2p) are then forwarded to the execution-layer, also known as "execution engine",